SaToGo1/project-exercisetracker/README.md

 # FreeCodeCamp

-This is the boilerplate for the Exercise Tracker project.
+This is the Exercise Tracker project from freeCodeCamp.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker